owid/etl/docs/getting-started/building-datasets.md

-!!! info "You will learn more about the structure and design of the ETL in the next [section](../../architecture/)"
+!!! info "You will learn more about the structure and design of the ETL in the next [section](../../architecture/)."

 Every step in the dag has a URI.
+URIs allow us to uniquely identify any step (or node) throughout the whole ETL.
+This allows us to reference datasets (and use them) when building a new dataset.

 For example, the Human Development Reports (by the UNDP):

 *[URI]: Uniform Resource Identifier
 *[UNDP]: United Nations Development Programme